JulietaRey/steam-calendar-open-all/README.md

 ### 4. Use it on Steam

-1. Visit the [personal calendar](https://store.steampowered.com/personalcalendar/) or [upcoming](https://store.steampowered.com/upcoming/) while signed in to Steam as usual.
+1. Visit the [personal calendar](https://store.steampowered.com/personalcalendar/) while signed in to Steam as usual.
 2. Under each day’s date you should see **Open all in tabs**.
 3. Click it to open each game for **that day** in a new tab.